 - Scabies usually appears two to five weeks after direct contact with an infected person.
 The main symptom includes intense night itching and a rash with pimple-like bumps that often form lines and look like small tunnels.
 Common areas for scabies are the wrist, elbow, armpit, nipple, waist, penis, buttocks, and between fingers.
 The mites spread quickly because the infected person let them occupy new territory by constantly scratching different body parts.
 If scabies is left untreated, the condition can get worse and lead to infection.

-- Like scabies, eczema is associated with itching.
+- Like scabies, eczema causes itching.
 However, it can appear anytime (except allergic contact dermatitis).
 Another distinctive sign includes an inflamed rash that looks like an accumulation of small blisters with liquid.
 The rash develops rapidly and can spread throughout the body.
 The more you scratch, the more it gets itchy.

 - The most simple way to diagnose scabies is to stain the affected skin with iodine tincture and check if there are tunnel-like burrows.
 Another method includes using a digital dermatoscope with a magnification of 600 times, which allows you to detect scabies in almost all cases.